-This presentation is co-hosted by CSME and the College of Education
+This presentation was co-hosted by CSME and the College of Education

 I describe key findings emphasizing the centrality of math teachers bringing an asset-orientation to their work.
 Teachers with an asset-orientation emphasize the unique strengths and cultural funds of knowledge their students bring to math learning.
 I review some key findings about the impact of an asset-orientation on student learning.
 I then extend these to explain why this stance is also critical for mathematics teachers’ learning as they strive to improve their practice.